apache/usergrid/sdks/html5-javascript/README.md

 	//to the collection and it is saved automatically dogs.addEntity(options, function(err, dog, data) {
 		if (err) {
-			//error - extra dog not saved or added to collection } else {
+			//Error - extra dog not saved or added to collection } else {
-			//success - extra dog saved and added to collection }
+			//Success - extra dog saved and added to collection }
 	});

 ##Collection iteration and paging
+To provide paging functionality, Usergrid uses a cursor to keep track of what page of the data is currently being used.
+Keeping track of cursors can be tedious, so the Collection object obscures this complexity, and provides easy-to-use methods for paging.

-The Collection object works in Pages of data.
-This means that at any given time, the Collection object will have one page of data loaded.
-You can iterate across all the entities in the current page of data by using the following pattern:
+At any given time, the Collection object will have one page of data loaded.
+To get the next page of data from the server and iterate across the entities, use the following pattern:

-	//we got the dogs, now display the Entities: while(dogs.hasNextEntity()) {
-		//get a reference to the dog
-		dog = dogs.getNextEntity();
-		var name = dog.get('name');
-		notice('dog is called ' + name);
-	}

-To get the next page of data from the server, use the following pattern:

 	if (dogs.hasNextPage()) {
 		//there is a next page, so get it from the server dogs.getNextPage(function(err){
 			if (err) {
-				//error - could not get next page of dogs
+				//Error - could not get next page of dogs
 			} else {
-				//success - got next page of dogs
+				//Success - got next page of dogs, so do something with it:

-				//we got the dogs, now display the Entities: while(dogs.hasNextEntity()) {
+				while(dogs.hasNextEntity()) {
 					//get a reference to the dog
 					dog = dogs.getNextEntity();
+					//do something with the entity
 					var name = dog.get('name');
-					notice('dog is called ' + name);
 				}
-				//success - looped through dogs

 			}
 		});
 	}